rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-operation-guide.md

 2. Add the new user to the email security group.

-Directory Sync creates a mailbox for the user and synchronize the user's password.
+Directory Sync creates a mailbox for the user and synchronizes the user's password.
 If this is a first-time setup, the password must be changed to ensure that the password is synchronized.

 ### Create a mailbox for an existing user

-If the email address exists in the control panel, the Active Directory user synchronizes to the existing mailbox.
+If the email address exists in the Control Panel, the Active Directory user synchronizes to the existing mailbox.

 **Note:** User objects must be direct members of the specified email